 One News (27/09/2017)

 This claim is nonsense.
 The ‘strict report’ is actually a brochure of non-binding guidelines called “Religion in New Zealand Schools” put out by the Human Right Commission in 2009.
+It was predominantly written by Victoria University’s Professor of Religious Studies, Paul Morris, who is now a vocal opponent of religious instruction (See the section on “Bible in Schools is suitable for everyone” below).
 You can find out more about religious indoctrination and watch a cool video here.

 It’s Religious Education!
 [BULLSHIT]